cswartzvi/hamilton/docs/get-started/why-hamilton.md

 - [Luigi](https://github.com/spotify/luigi)
 - [dbt](https://www.getdbt.com/)

-Hamilton is not, in itself a macro, i.e. high level, task orchestration system.
+Apache Hamilton is not, in itself a macro, i.e. high level, task orchestration system.
 While it does orchestrate functions, and the DAG abstraction is very powerful, it does not provision compute, or schedule long-running jobs.
-Hamilton works well in conjunction with these macro systems.
+Apache Hamilton works well in conjunction with these macro systems.
-Hamilton provides the capabilities of fine-grained lineage, highly readable code, and self-documenting pipelines, which many of these systems lack.
+Apache Hamilton provides the capabilities of fine-grained lineage, highly readable code, and self-documenting pipelines, which many of these systems lack.

-Hamilton can be used within any python orchestration system in the following ways:
+Apache Hamilton can be used within any python orchestration system in the following ways:

 1. _Hamilton DAGs can be called within orchestration system tasks._
-See the [Hamilton + Airflow example](https://blog.dagworks.io/p/supercharge-your-airflow-dag-with).
+See the [Apache Hamilton + Airflow example](https://blog.dagworks.io/p/supercharge-your-airflow-dag-with).
 The integration is generally trivial -- all you have to do is call out to the hamilton library within your task.
 If your orchestrator supports python, then you're good to go.
 Some pseudocode (if your orchestrator handles scripts like airflow):

     ```python